 What we’re working on

 - In October 2017, we launched our second strategic locality partnership with Leeds City Council and Leeds Older People’s Forum.
 With an initial focus on transport, community and neighbourhoods, and housing, the partnership will support Leeds’ ambition to become ‘The Best City to Grow Old In'.

 - Our first locality partnership with Greater Manchester Combined Authority (GMCA) will run until 2021.
 We are working with Greater Manchester to realise their commitment to becoming an age-friendly city region.
 The partnership represents a major opportunity to harness GMCA’s devolved powers and budgets, alongside evidence and good practice from the region and beyond, in order to improve later life for people across Greater Manchester.

-- Our UK Age-friendly Communities Network will help members to learn from each other, apply what works, and share their successes and challenges more widely.
+- We support the UK Age-friendly Communities Network to learn from each other, apply what works and share their successes and challenges more widely.

-- you have ideas about how the Centre for Ageing Better can make most difference
+- Do you have ideas about how the Centre for Ageing Better can make the most difference?

-- you share our ambitions and would like to explore how you could contribute or work with us
+- Do you share our ambitions and would like to explore how you could contribute or work with us?

 - Please get in touch if you have information to contribute or ideas you'd like to share.